joomla/rfc/proposed/composer-meta.md

 For this we disconnect Joomla as a product from Joomla-Git repository and provide a mechanism to create a composer-enabled Joomla installation.

+The following `composer.json` file loads Joomla into the package.

 ```
 {
 	"name": "vendor/my_joomla_website",